gpala7077/Python_Arduino_SmartHome_v2/README.md

 # smarthome_v2
+# Description
+This is a python and arduino based smarthome system that is still a work in process.
+It focuses the use of a combination of raspberry pi's, arduinos, and a jetson nano as the base hub.
+All the devices communicate via MQTT protocol and all sensors have been hand soldered in place.
+This is version two, as it represents slightly cleaner code with an eye with dynamic programming style as opposed to hardcoding.

+# Chip Calls

 Each chip listens to a unique channel.
 Room and Chip name are used as part of that unique channel.